 A medium-pace spinner is born.
 Long before Derek Underwood and Anil Kumble, there was Australian George "Joey" Palmer, who played 17 Tests in the 1880s.
 He took 76 wickets at an average of just 21, with his high point coming in 1881-82, when he took 20 wickets in consecutive Sydney Ashes Tests, both of which Australia won.

 The day Mike Gatting took 6 for 26.
 Gatt has been accused of eating plenty of pies down the years, as well as throwing them, but on this day he sent down something a bit more testing.
 In the last one-dayer of the rebel tour to South Africa in Johannesburg, he ripped through a very good batting line-up (his scalps included Daryll Cullinan, Adrian Kuiper and Clive Rice) to give England their only victory of the four-match one-day series.

 Birth of the Wild Thing.
 Shaun Tait could send the ball over 160kph, but while it made him dangerous, it also made him wayward and prone to injuries.
 He managed only three Tests in a six-year international career but was able to carry on in limited-overs once he quit the five-day format.
-He was Australia's strike bowler in the 2007 World Cup (23 wickets) and the World Twenty20 (nine wickets) in 2010, but the pressure of the international game and the constant injuries got to him and he took a break in 2008 due to emotional and physical exhaustion.
-Tait returned later that year, and like his injury-prone peers Brett Lee and Jacob Oram, chose to stick to T20s and ODIs.
-He played his final ODI in the 2011 World Cup, after which he concentrated on franchise T20 cricket, in and outside Australia.
+He was Australia's strike bowler in the 2007 World Cup (23 wickets) and the World T20 (nine wickets) in 2010, but the pressure of the international game and the constant injuries got to him and he took a break in 2008 due to emotional and physical exhaustion.
+Tait returned later that year, and chose to stick to T20s and ODIs.
+He played his final ODI in the 2011 World Cup.

 © ESPN Sports Media Ltd.